x-research-team/vm/docs/README.md

 }
 ```

-For more detailed examples, please see `goObj.mp`.
+For more detailed examples, please see `goObj.vm`.

 ## Standard module introduction

-In magpie, there are some standard modules provided for you. e.g. json, sql, sort, fmt, os, logger, time, flag, net, http, etc...
+In vm, there are some standard modules provided for you. e.g. json, sql, sort, fmt, os, logger, time, flag, net, http, etc...
-This is a brief introduction of some of the magpie standard modules, don't expect it to be thorough.
+This is a brief introduction of some of the vm standard modules, don't expect it to be thorough.
 If you are curious, please see the source code.

 #### fmt module